pu2clr/SI4735/examples/SI47XX_KITS/Lilygo_t_embed/README.md

 ### ISSUES

-In some cases you can get the compiler error below
+In some cases you can get errors below during FastLED compilation.

 <B>